monotonee/django-forcedfields/src/README.rst

 #.
 Oracle seems to be `rarely used with Django
    <https://www.djangosites.org/stats/>`_.
 #.
-I hate Oracle as an entity and Oracle products.
+I hate Oracle products and Oracle as an entity.